List of Red Dead Redemption 2 characters: Leopold Strauss

 Leopold Strauss (Howard Pinhasik) is the bookkeeper and accountant of the Van der Linde gang.
 He grew up poor in Vienna in the Austro-Hungarian Empire, suffering from health problems during childhood.
 At the age of 17, Strauss was sent on a boat to America, where he spent several years as a scam artist.
 He soon joined the Van der Linde gang for protection and is responsible for the gang's money-lending operation.
 He is typically emotionless and known for being shifty.
 As the gang moves locations, Strauss continues to operate his loansharking business, tasking Arthur with collecting the money from several debtors each time.
 He partakes in the robbery of a lavish riverboat in Saint Denis.
 After being tasked with more loansharking tasks, Arthur decides to banish Strauss from camp for ruining lives with his business.
-He is later captured by the Pinkertons and interrogated, but is said to have died in custody without revealing any information about the gang.
+Strauss is later captured by the Pinkertons and interrogated, but is said to have died in custody without revealing any information about the gang.